 Is meditation and prayer a part of you regular routine?
 How do you meditate?

-Would you like to be a part of what God is doing in as we minister in the US, South America, and Asia?
+Would you like to be a part of what God is doing in as we minister in the US, South America, India, and Africa?
 Join our support team and help us continue having a powerful impact!
 Thanks for being awesome!
 Just click here to get involved.